-The Vanguard Total World Stock ETF (VT) does, as its name implies, provide full exposure to the wide range of global equities, investing across all geographies and market capitalization ranges, the Vanguard Total Bond Market Index ETF (BND) and its mutual fund equivalent, Total Bond Market Index Fund Admiral Shares (VBTLX), only cover a fraction of the bond market.
+The Vanguard Total World Stock ETF (VT) does, as its name implies, provide full exposure to the wide range of global equities.
+It invests across all geographies and market capitalization ranges to accomplish this.
+However, the Vanguard Total Bond Market Index ETF (BND) and its mutual fund equivalent, Total Bond Market Index Fund Admiral Shares (VBTLX), only cover a fraction of the bond market.